hikogui/hikogui/docs/CONTRIBUTING.md

 Testing the demo application
 ----------------------------

-There is a demo application included with the releases of ttauri.
+There is a demo application included with the releases of hikogui.

 It would be nice if people could test if this application will work on their computers.
-And when there is a crash to create a mini-dump and send the mini-dump to the discord channel "#demo-mini-dumps" <https://discord.gg/7e8pFTsujw> together with the version number of the ttauri release.
+And when there is a crash to create a mini-dump and send the mini-dump to the discord channel "#demo-mini-dumps" <https://discord.gg/7e8pFTsujw> together with the version number of the hikogui release.

-To make crash mini-dump when the ttauri demo application crashes create the following registry key
+To make crash mini-dump when the hikogui demo application crashes create the following registry key

 `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\Windows Error Reporting\LocalDumps`